mosip/commons/kernel/kernel-core/README.md

 # Kernel Core

 ## Overview
-This module is core package common for l modules in MOSIP.
+This module is core package common for all modules in MOSIP.

 ## Technical Functionalities
-- Contains core util functions common to all module in mosip such as File related operations, Hash related operations etc
+- File, Hash related operations etc.
-- Contains Interfaces(SPI) for commons functions used across MOSIP modules.
+- Interfaces for common functions used across modules.
-- Contains Exceptions and Base Classes for MOSIP
+- Exceptions and base classes for MOSIP.